 Michael Rossato-Bennett, Director/Producer

 Rossato-Bennett studied film at Temple University and studied lighting with family friend Vilmos Zigmond.
 In 1982 he shot Street Dance a one-hour documentary on the emerging Break-Dance and Tick-tism scene in Cincinnati, Ohio funded by the Ohio Arts Council.
 In 1984 he co-wrote and directed Victory House, a low-budget award-winning feature that follows the fates of three young men returning to small-town Ohio after WWll.
-The film, shot mainly on BetaSP won several local film festival awards.
 In 1989, due to personal reasons, he gave up working in film and founded a photo studio in Cincinnati.
 He specialized in travel photography and shot for National Geographic, Smithsonian, Islands Magazine, Travel and Leisure, British Heritage among others.
-During this time he published two books, Cincinnati, A Pictorial History, and Mammoth Cave, a Pictorial History.
-In 1996 he came to New York where he helped his younger brother start Eyeball and after 3 years left to create Serious Business Films one of the pre-eminent Corporate Comedy outfits in NYC.
-In 2009 he restarted his film work in film starting Ximotion Media a company dedicated to producing films for non-profits and good causes.
-In 2009 he made short documentaries for The Mozart Academy, The Tibetan Buddhist Resource Center and Music & Memory.
-At present, his company is in production on four documentaries.
-'Alive Inside' looks at the lack of music in nursing homes and asks questions about how we care for elders, 'Tradition Transformed' follows 6 Contemporary Tibetan Artists, artists from a culture that has no word for art and no tradition of non-religious art.
-'Practically Enlightened', a comic look at one man’s yearlong quest to become enlightened.
-'Prison Dance,' follows the changes in a dozen inmates in a maximum-security prison who are being taught modern dance.
+During this time he published two books.
+In 2009 he restarted his film work in film starting Projector Media, a company dedicated to producing films for non-profits and good causes.
+In 2014 his feature documentary 'Alive Inside' premiered at Sundance where it won the coveted Audience Award for Documentary.
+The film won Milan, Provincetown, Berkshie, Sonoma and awards at SIFF, Boulder and others.
+The film is changing the way we care for elders world wide.
+At present, Projector Media is in production on four documentaries.